How to Apply

 - Strive for excellence in their academic and co-curricular endeavors.

-- Attend the orientation and community-building trip that are scheduled on the Thursday and Friday of the week before the fall semester begins.
+- Attend the orientation and community-building trip scheduled on the Thursday and Friday of the week before the fall semester begins.

-- Attend advising appointments with a readiness to apply the goals and strategies established by you and the ACE director.
+- Attend advising appointments to apply the goals and strategies that students and the ACE director establish.

-- Attend, fully engage in, and contribute to weekly ACE classes and workshops.
+- Attend, fully engage in, and contribute to weekly ACE classes.

 - Attend, plan, and participate in monthly social/residential engagements.

-- Attend the annual ACE Recognition Banquet in the spring semester.
+- Attend the annual ACE Recognition Event in the spring semester.

-- Participate in an experiential learning activity (e.g., internship, undergraduate research, etc.) or ACE-sponsored experience that will enhance their academic and extracurricular profile for graduate or professional school.
+- Participate in an experiential learning activity (e.g., internship, undergraduate research, etc.) or ACE-sponsored experience to enhance their academic and extracurricular profile for graduate or professional school.

-- Communicate with their Upward Bound mentee on a monthly basis (sophomore year).
+- Communicate with their Upward Bound mentee every month, if applicable.

-- Actively contribute to the success, learning experience, and cohesiveness of the community.
+- Actively contribute to the community's success, learning experience, and cohesiveness.